John Semai, Jr., Wayne, Ohio

 In 1959 he started working for Andover Industries.
 He started working on the line and ended his career with AI in a supervisory role, being one of the last few that shut down the plant when it closed in 2006.

-Whatever his kids were involved in, he helped out, like serving as Cub Scout Leader, serving in 4-H, coaching little league.
+Whatever his kids were involved in, he helped out, like serving as Cub Scout Leader, serving in 4-H and coaching Little League.

 He attended the Cherry Valley United Methodist Church.

-Survivors include his wife of fifty-nine years, Shirley J. Semai of Wayne; six children, Michael J. Semai, and Robert P. “Bo” Semai both of Wayne, Ohio, John Edward “Sam” (Patricia) Semai of Richmond, Ohio, Joseph A. Semai of Williamsfield, Ohio, Cheryl A. (Jerry) Sanislo of Andover, Ohio and Cathryn S. Hall of Wayne, Ohio; fifteen grandchildren, John Warner, Samantha, Archie, Mackenzie, Samuel, Allen, Maxine, Kayla, Carrie, Brandon, Michael, Cecelia, Heather, Sam and David; his brother, Stephen M. Semai of Conneautville, Pennsylvania and nine great-grandchildren.
+Survivors include his wife of 59 years, Shirley J. Semai of Wayne; six children, Michael J. Semai and Robert P. “Bo” Semai, both of Wayne, Ohio, John Edward “Sam” (Patricia) Semai of Richmond, Ohio, Joseph A. Semai of Williamsfield, Ohio, Cheryl A. (Jerry) Sanislo of Andover, Ohio and Cathryn S. Hall of Wayne, Ohio; 15 grandchildren, John Warner, Samantha, Archie, Mackenzie, Samuel, Allen, Maxine, Kayla, Carrie, Brandon, Michael, Cecelia, Heather, Sam and David; his brother, Stephen M. Semai of Conneautville, Pennsylvania and nine great-grandchildren.
 John was known as Papa John to many and will be missed by all.

 John is preceded in death by his parents.